 Specific courses that may be approved by the division responsible for their implementation, subject to the approval of the Academic Council.
 INTD2000 Individual Study 1-3 s.h.

 INTD3000 Individual Study 1-3 s.h.

 INTD3100 Intercultural Communication (also COMM3100) 3 s.h.
 An examination of concepts which have application to communication across cultural boundaries, with emphasis on relating them to effective intercultural communication skills.
-Goal 1a, 7 INTD3200 Exploration of Third World Cultures 3 s.h.
+Goal 1a, 7 (Goal 7 Catalog 0809+) INTD3200 Exploration of Third World Cultures 3 s.h.
 Focus will be on the political, socio-economic, geographical, health, and cultural determinants of life circumstances of people living in third world countries.
 Literature of specific cultures will be studied for insights into cultural beliefs and behaviors that are at variance with student's culture.
 Resource persons with extensive experience in third world countries will be available for class interactions.
 Preparation requirements for travel abroad will be discussed.
 Offered in Independence, Missouri. + INTD3300 Language and Culture 3 s.h.
-Examination of the nature of the vital interrelationship between language and other cultural phenomena.
-Exploration and discussion based on readings, films, and presentations by representatives of various cultures.
-Culminates in a project presentation in which the student explains in depth how the language of a given culture reflects various aspects of that culture.
-Goal 7 INTD3800 Junior Honors Seminar 3 s.h.
+Explores the interrelationship between a variety of languages (English, European, Asian, African, Aboriginal, pidgin, creole) and such cultural phenomena as habitual patterns of action and thought; the social contexts of gender, ethnic, and class communication; oral folklore; pragmatics (the preconditions, presumptions, and rules governing discourse routines); nonverbal communication; and speech genres.
+Also examined are such language-cultural issues as language revitalization, language change, the social and political aspects of official national language(s), English Only statutes, and dialect variation.
+Goal 7 (Goal 7 Catalog 0809+) INTD3800 Junior Honors Seminar 3 s.h.

 A series of weekly discussions of topics selected by seminar participants for a broad cross section of intellectual disciplines.
 Each participant is required to prepare specified readings in advance of weekly sessions and to share in planning and conducting discussions.
 Offered in the fall semester only.
 Prerequisites: Admission to the Honors Program and junior or senior standing.
 INTD3900 Topics 1-3 s.h.